Herstory

 Istanbul at sunrise from the storied Sultanahmet neighborhood.

-Hi, I’m Robyn Vincent, a newsroom leader, collaborator, and a nomadic heart.
+Hi, I’m Robyn Vincent, a multimedia journalist with a nomadic heart.
 My wandering proclivities tend to inform my work, which strives to connect the dots between local, national and global issues.

-For the last decade I have worked as a reporter and editor mining stories at the intersection of the New and Old West.
-Currently I am a reporter for the Mountain West News Bureau, a consortium of NPR stations covering the region.
-In this role, I am building the bureau’s first inequality beat centered on civil rights, race, class, culture and identity.
-Before that, I spearheaded and launched the first news department at Jackson Hole Community Radio.
-I also am the former editor of Wyoming’s only alternative press: the now-defunct Planet Jackson Hole.
+You could say I am a newsroom builder and innovator of sorts.
+I helped launch a daily news and culture radio show and podcast for the NPR affiliate KUNC.
+I continue to develop and grow that program as its executive producer.
+Before that, I built the first inequality beat at the Mountain West News Bureau, a consortium of NPR stations covering the region.
+I also spearheaded and launched the first news department at Jackson Hole Community Radio, and I am the former editor of Wyoming’s only alternative press: the now-defunct Planet Jackson Hole.
 I led that newspaper to win its first national award for a series I directed on the narratives of forcibly displaced people.
 It chronicled one reporter’s experience living and working with Syrian refugees in Lesvos, Greece.
-That work—published in the only state that lacks a refugee resettlement program—typifies my favorite kind of journalism: that which dispels notions of “the other” and elevates marginalized voices.
+That work was published in the only state that lacks a refugee resettlement program.
 I hold a bachelor’s degree in print and online journalism from Wayne State University in Detroit and belong to Investigative Reporters and Editors, Ida B. Wells Society, and the Arab and Middle Eastern Journalists Association.

 Robyn_photographer